Harit-Acharya/AutoConnect-Extension/README.md

 ## Installation

 1. **Download the Extension:**
-   - Click [here](./AutoConnect_Extension.crx) to download the `.crx` file.
+   - Click [here](./AutoConnect-Extension.zip) to download the `.zip` file.
+   - Extract the `.zip` file.

 2. **Enable Developer Mode in Chrome:**
    - Open Chrome and go to `chrome://extensions/`.
    - Toggle the **Developer mode** switch in the top right corner.

 3. **Install the Extension:**
-   - Drag and drop the downloaded `.crx` file onto the `chrome://extensions/` page.
+   - Click on "Load Unpacked" on the top left corner in the `chrome://extensions/` page.
-   - Confirm the installation when prompted.
+   - Select the extracted folder and click "Select Folder".

 ---